 ££ - Bella Napoli - A choice of inside or outside dining.
 The outside space is small but within one of Alghero's main squares.
 A friendly atmosphere with reasonable prices and extremely tasty food, e.g. Penne alle Bolognese, 11 euro.

-£££ - Miques de Mirall - Enjoy a classic Italian 3 course meal filled with seafood spaghetti, meat, and finally some tiramisu whilst admiring the sunset over the Castle walls.
+£££ - Miques de Mirall (pictured below) - Enjoy a classic Italian 3 course meal filled with seafood spaghetti, meat, and finally some tiramisu whilst admiring the sunset over the Castle walls.